amynaff/pixel-art-maker/README.md

-# pixel-art-maker
+#Pixel Art Maker Project

+#Table of Contents
+-Instructions
+-Contributing

+#Instructions
- Clone repo and open in your text editor.
+Clone or download to your IDE or Text Editor and run index.html in your browser of choice.

- Open the index.html file in your favorite browser.

- Submit the height and width you would like to have your grid box.
-Max 100.
- Select color you would like to create your design with.
+Choose the number of cells, width and height, that you would like your grid to be(max 100).
+Choose your color and design your pixel art.

- Enjoy!
+#Contributing
+This repository is the starter code for all Udacity students.
+This is a beginner project learning Web Dev.
+The HTML and CSS were given and the JavaScript was to be written from scratch.